Philippa Walton: Family

+None of her daughters married and she left her shares in the gunpowder business to them, as her sons had already received "sufficient assistance to satisfy any claim on their father's estate."
+The sisters later sold their shares to their brother John.

 Legacy

 In 1757 John Walton died, and the factory was inherited by his brothers Thomas and Bouchier.
 Meanwhile, in the wake of the outbreak of the Seven Years' War, the Waltham Abbey gunpowder factory was becoming an increasingly important asset for the British Army.
 The British government began nationalising gunpowder mills in 1759, when it purchased the Faversham Mills; in 1787 the Crown acquired the Waltham Abbey Mills from the Walton family, making them one of the three Royal Gunpowder Mills in the United Kingdom (the others being at Ballincollig and Faversham).

 Commemoration

 A blue plaque was unveiled in Philippa Walton's honour in 2022 on Walton House at the Royal Gunpowder Mills, recommended by the Essex Women’s Commemoration Project.